soundxyz/sound-protocol/.changeset/polite-horses-beg.md

 "sound-protocol": minor
 ---

--   Removes per-user elligible quantity in Merkle leaves - replacing with maxAllowedPerWallet
+-   Removes per-user elligible quantity in Merkle leaves - replacing with maxMintablePerAccount
--   Removes balanceOf check and maxAllowedPerWallet in MerkleDropMinter
+-   Removes balanceOf check and maxMintablePerAccount in MerkleDropMinter